Suit challenges driver’s license suspension for unpaid fees

 CHARLOTTESVILLE, Va. — An amended class-action lawsuit has been filed seeking to end Virginia’s enforcement of its law suspending driver’s licenses for people with unpaid criminal or traffic court debt.

 The center says nearly 1 million Virginians have suspended licenses for unpaid fines.
-It claims Virginia’s law is unconstitutional because it violates due process.
+It says Virginia’s law violates due process and is therefore unconstitutional.

 State attorney general’s office spokesman Michael Kelly says any response will be made in court.